Hankins Pond Dam

 The county has invested in its canal heritage through support of the Wayne County Historical Society and its Lock 31 Canal Park near Hawley, as have the towns along the Lackawaxen River.
 The destruction of the dam would sully those efforts.

 The feeder impoundments, like Hankins Pond, played a critical role in the operation of the D&H Company’s slack-water navigation during the dryer months of summer.
 In fact, the PA Supreme Court ruled in 1850 these ponds were so necessary to the function of the canal that they could not be taxed by either state or local governments.

-The Fish & Boat Commission recently received approval from the PA Department of Environmental Protection to proceed with the demolition project, which could begin in the coming weeks.
+The Fish & Boat Commission received approval this spring from the PA Department of Environmental Protection to proceed with the demolition project.
+The project is expected to get underway this fall.